 Winlink ARDOP is a method of sending "email" messages over HF radio via an RMS station (see the Winlink How-To for more info).
-It is very similar to Winmor, but the latter has been deprecated.

 Every week, I connect to RMS stations in different locations and keep a log so I can track the most reliable ones.
 Here's the scenario I'm considering and how I'd use my log.